-Postconditions: The system does not delete the audio.

-3.1.12 Utilize the search function
+3.1.4 Utilize the search function

 Summary: The search function is a feature that allows users to find specific information within the application.
 This function enables users to enter keywords and the system will then display results that match the search criteria.

+UML Diagram: